 Eau de Cartier was like a thunderbolt for me.
 A quest for a perfect perfume becomes addictive.
 Fighting my way through a forest of celebrity fruity florals and past rivers of cloying vanilla and candy floss, Eau de Cartier was like finding a mirage in a desert.

-The previous week I’d received a sample of Cartier’s Baiser Vole and was underwhelmed by its single note Lily that stayed linear and flat on me, reminding me of Zoflora disinfectant.
+The previous week I’d received a sample of Cartier Baiser Vole and was underwhelmed by its single note Lily that stayed linear and flat on me..
 When a sample of Eau de Cartier came my way, I wasn’t expecting to find a dream come true.

 However, this fragrance floored me.
 Like a jaded pioneer finding a gold nugget, I suddenly sat up and took notice.
-It’s Bergamot, but softer, it’s Lavender but not in a detergent sense, it’s Coriander, but the leaves not the spice, and finally, it’s a soft Violet Leaf, still wrapped in Bergamot and smelling deliciously fresh.
+It’s bergamot, but soft, it’s lavender but not in a detergent sense, it’s coriander, but the leaves not the spice, and finally, it’s a soft violet leaf, still wrapped in bergamot and smelling deliciously fresh.

 Eau de Cartier stays light and airy and cuts through the heat of a summer day.
-It’s like the fresh air outside an expensive florist after the rain.
-I’m also glad that it stays true to its summery feel without resorting to the cucumber-melon or aquatic route.
+It’s like the fresh air outside an expensive florist in Spring.
+I’m also glad that it stays true to its lightweight feel without resorting to the cucumber-melon route.
 I think they must have made it just for me.
 I would like to thank Nose Christine Nagel for creating it in 2001, even though I was involved in a serious relationship with Chanel Cristalle back then.